Freedom of Speech

 Freedom of speech protects the ability to voice our beliefs, views and ideas without the government preventing us from speaking or punishing us for what we say.

 It is not an unlimited right protecting the ability to say anything, anywhere, any time.
 It does not apply to private companies or workplaces.
-But it does severely limit when the government can regulate speech and expression.
+But it does limit when the government can regulate speech and expression.

 What is speech under the First Amendment?